mikekchar/portfolio/_posts/2012-09-14-beneficial.md

 layout: default
 title: Useful and Beneficial
 permalink: UsefulAndBeneficial
-description: How to do well at your job without getting used
+description: How to do well at your job without getting used.
+summary: One of the major problems facing software teams is retaining talent.
+A familiar refrain is, "If I'm going to put up with this, I'll need more money."
+Even as developers' salaries increase, their satisfaction in their jobs doesn't seem to.
+This story from taoist literature shed some surprising light on the problem for me.
 ---
 Long ago a master woodcarver and his assistant were walking along a road when they happened upon a huge tree.
 It was at least 1000 years